ilkert08/logic-circuits-c/README.md

 # LogicCircuitImplementation
-This is a implemetation of logic circuits in C programming language.
+This is an implemetation of logic circuits in C programming language.